 Whether you are using the Learnosity Authoring platform or the embedded Question Editor, images can be easily inserted as content.
-Images can be uploaded in the question as part of the stimulus or as possible responses.
-There are also a number of image Question Types including Image Drag & Drop, Image Drop Down, Label Image, Hotspot or Image Highlight (Deprecated) available.
+Images can be uploaded in the Question as part of the stimulus or as possible responses.
+There are also a number of image Question types including Image Drag & Drop, Image Drop Down, Label Image, Hotspot or Drawing available.

-Note that images cannot be added directly to an item.
+Note: images cannot be added directly to an Item.

 Image files can be uploaded in JPEG, PNG, GIF, and SVG format.
 Images must be less than 500KB.
 The recommended maximum width of the image is about 700px.
 If your image exceeds the width of the content container, it will get scaled down automatically to fit within the container.

 Note: Clients who have embedded the Question Editor API into their own CMS are responsible for hosting images in their own Digital Asset Management tool.